Turning Fear into Wonder

 Della saw the look on their faces and was ready.
 She introduced the students to the prairie ecosystem and its history in Texas.
 Then she led them out onto the prairie, showing them how to capture insects with nets to examine them up close, and then gently holding them before returning them safely to their grassland home.
 The day ended with an overview of conservation careers and learning the Attwater Prairie Chicken dance!

-Fast forward to this school year.
+Fast forward to the start of this school year.
 As Ms. Crawford welcomed her students, many asked “When are we going back to the prairie?”
 They have enthusiastically returned this fall for another adventure with the incredible diversity and beauty of native prairies.